isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 **Page Layouts**

 The Page Layouts settings give you complete control over specifying which page layout is to be used for a specific section of your document.
 For example, to select a layout for the Table of Contents, click the dropdown menu under the TOC field and select the layout you have designed to generate the TOC.

+You can define the page layout both for bookmaps and DITA maps.

+>[!NOTE]
+>
+>The bookmap content takes a precedence over the page layout settings.

+For a bookmap the given settings are helpful in defining the page layout for various sections.
+For example, you can select a page layout “common” for some sections like front and back cover pages.

+For a DITA map, you can not only define the page layout for various sections, but also choose the sections and their order in which you want to show them in your PDF.
+For example, you can hide the Index and show the List of Tables after the Chapter and Topics.

 The following settings are available under the Page Layout section: